CIMH-Clinical-Psychology/EEGManyPipelines/README.md

 **H2a Calculate**

-1. make avg of trials per subj per electrode
-2. plot grand averages from 300-500ms, take peak negative electrode and surrounding frontal electrodes
+1. Take Fronto-Central channels for calculation ('FCx')
-3. AUC 300ms-500ms of peak
+2. AUC 300ms-500ms of peak
    * repeated measures ttest

 **Results**

 * Negative peak between `0.3` and `0.5` on grand average is at `FCz`
-* Taking electrodes `['FCz', 'FC1', 'FC2', 'Fz', 'F2', 'F1']`
+* Taking electrodes `['FCz', 'FC1', 'FC2']`
 * voltage from `300-500ms` on these electrodes:
   * `new = -6.39+-3.46 uV`
   * `old = -6.00+-3.53 uV`